Sulli: 2009–2017: Debut with f(x), hiatus, and continued acting career

-On September 5, 2009, she debuted as a member of the group f(x), with the single "La Cha Ta".
+On September 5, 2009, Sulli debuted as a member of the group f(x), with the single "La Cha Ta".

 In August 2012, Sulli starred as the lead role in To the Beautiful You, based on the famous Japanese shōjo manga series Hanazakari no Kimitachie.
 The drama series started broadcasting on August 15, 2012, on SBS.
 Sulli plays Gu Jae-hee, who disguises as a boy in order to attend the same school as her crush.
 In order to prepare for her role, Sulli who was known for her long hair cut 60 cm of it.
 She later won the New Star Award at the SBS Drama Awards for her performance in the drama.

 In 2013, Sulli and group mate Krystal Jung became the new faces of the makeup brand, Etude House.

 In the midst of Red Light promotions, on July 24, 2014, SM Entertainment announced that Sulli decided to take a break from the South Korean entertainment industry due to being mentally and physically exhausted from the continuous malicious comments and rumors of her dating Dynamic Duo rapper Choiza, which was not confirmed at the time, and false rumors of her being pregnant.

-Moreover, due to her hiatus, she did not participate in the promotion of the 2014 period adventure film The Pirates alongside Son Ye-jin and Kim Nam-gil, where she played a supporting character named Heuk-myo, a young girl who became a pirate after being saved by the female captain.
-However, later that same year, she resumed her acting career by attending the promotion of the 2014 comedy film Fashion King, based on the webtoon series of the same name, where she played a leading role alongside Joo Won and Kim Sung-oh.
+Due to her hiatus, she did not participate in the promotion of the 2014 period adventure film The Pirates alongside Son Ye-jin and Kim Nam-gil, where she played a supporting character named Heuk-myo, a young girl who became a pirate after being saved by the female captain.
+Later that same year, she resumed her acting career by attending the promotion of the 2014 comedy film Fashion King, based on the webtoon series of the same name, where she played a leading role alongside Joo Won and Kim Sung-oh.
 In August 2015, a year into her hiatus, SM Entertainment announced that Sulli had officially withdrawn from the group.

 Between 2015 and 2017, Sulli took part in modelling for various campaigns including for Estée Lauder as an endorsement model.
 In 2017, Sulli starred in a leading role in the film Real with Kim Soo-hyun as Song Yoo-hwa, a rehabilitation therapist at the hospital which Kim's character frequents.
 The film was released in June of that year.